CarryMinati

-Ajey Nagar ([əˈdʒeː ˈnaːɡər]; born 12 June 1999), popularly known as CarryMinati, is an Indian YouTuber and streamer from Faridabad, India.
+Ajey Nagar ([əˈdʒeː ˈnaːɡər]; born 12 June 1999), better known as CarryMinati, is an Indian YouTuber, streamer and rapper.
 He is known for his roasting videos, comedic skits and reactions to various online topics on his channel CarryMinati.
 His other channel CarryisLive is dedicated to gaming and live streams.
+With over 43 million subscribers as of September 2024, he is the most-subscribed individual YouTuber in Asia.

-In May 2020, his roast video titled "YouTube vs TikTok - The End" caused controversy on YouTube India.
+In May 2020, his roast video titled "YouTube vs TikTok: The End" caused controversy on YouTube.
 The video was removed by YouTube for violations against the platform's terms of service, citing reasons such as cyberbullying and harassment.

+Early life and education

+Ajey Nagar was born on 12 June 1999 in Faridabad, India.
+He attended Delhi Public School, Faridabad and dropped out to pursue his YouTube career; skipping his Class-XII Board examination because of his nervousness about passing the economics exam.
+He later completed his schooling through long-distance learning.

+Nagar's elder brother, Yash, is a music producer and composer who has collaborated with him as Wily Frenzy.

 Career

 Ajey Nagar is based in Faridabad, a city near India's national capital New Delhi.
 Popularly referred to as CarryMinati, Nagar is mainly involved in creating Hindi-language roasting and comedy videos, diss songs, satirical parodies, apart from live gaming.
 Nagar and his team produce videos out of his home in Faridabad.

-Nagar began posting videos on YouTube at the age of 10.
+Nagar began posting videos on YouTube at the age of 10, uploading football tutorial videos on his first YouTube channel STeaLThFeArzZ.
 His main YouTube channel has been active since 2014.
 In 2014, the channel's name was AddictedA1 and Nagar would upload recorded video game footage along with his reactions to the game.
 In 2015, he changed the channel's name to CarryDeol, uploading gameplay footage of Counter-Strike: Global Offensive while mimicking Sunny Deol.
 The channel was subsequently renamed to CarryMinati.
-In May 2021, Nagar released a statement saying that the channel had more than 30 million subscribers.
+He became the first Indian YouTuber ever to surpass the milestone of 30 million subscribers in May, 2021 and 40 million subscribers in August, 2023.
+Beyond India, he also currently has the highest number of subscribers in the Asia region.